Cheating, Fights and Custody Battles: How Fame Changed Everything For Jon and Kate Gosselin

 When it comes to dating, three isn't a crowd for Kate Gosselin.
 Four is fine too.
 Maybe 10?

-Because while the reality star is definitely ready to find a new man—nearly a decade after filing for divorce from ex-husband Jon—she can't stomach the idea of dating like an ordinary person.
+Because while the reality star is definitely ready to find a new man—a decade after filing for divorce from ex-husband Jon Gosselin—she can't stomach the idea of dating like an ordinary person.
 Not when her life these days is so, well, extraordinary.

-"If I'm going to date someone, I can't just go out on a date—it's creepy to me to think of just going out somewhere with some stranger," she explained to People of her reasoning for signing up for her latest TLC series, Kate Plus Date, "and so I actually feel like doing it like this is the best and safest way for me to go on a date—a camera crew will be there!
+"If I'm going to date someone, I can't just go out on a date—it's creepy to me to think of just going out somewhere with some stranger," the 44-year-old explained to People of her reasoning for signing up for her upcoming TLC series, Kate Plus Date, "and so I actually feel like doing it like this is the best and safest way for me to go on a date—a camera crew will be there!
 I'll be safe!"
 As an added bonus, she said, "The person will have been vetted by a matchmaker."

 And while she could scroll through a dating app and do her own investigations, "I put my profile in there and people will know who it is within 90 seconds," she explained.
 "No, this is probably the safest way for me to date, let's be honest."

+And though he'll be the one blowing out the candles, Conrad may just walk away with a big present.
+"I've thought about it, yeah—talked about it," he told reporters of engagement plans at WE tv's Real Love: Relationship Reality TV's Past, Present & Future panel in December.
+"She's driven.
+I've known Colleen my whole life.
+We grew up three blocks from each other.
+Her sister used to babysit me."

+So maybe that type of longevity bodes well for this potential union.
+Either way, it seems unlikely it could go any worse than his first.

-Of course no level of protection can prevent the romance from imploding like her last documented relationship.
-On the 2007 premiere of Jon & Kate Plus 8, the laid-back former I.T. specialist, 41, and the no-nonsense pediatric nurse, 43—parents to Mady and Cara, now 16, and sextuplets Alexis, Hannah, Aaden, Collin, Leah, and Joel, now 13—seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.
+Back on the 2007 premiere of Jon & Kate Plus 8, the laid-back former I.T. specialist and the no-nonsense pediatric nurse seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.
+(Their sizable brood was made up of now-18-year-old twins Cady and Mara along with sextuplets Collin, Hannah, Alexis, Aaden, Leah, and Joel.)

 But as their ratings soared—a record 4.6 million tuned into the 2009 season four finale—their relationship plummeted.